ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If the client does connect to the same HTTPS server a subsequent time, it MUST send to the server sct\_feedback objects in the store that are associated with that domain name.
-It is not necessary to send an sct\_feedback object constructed from the current TLS session.
+However, it is not necessary to send an sct\_feedback object constructed from the current TLS session, and if the client does so, it should not be marked as sent in any internal tracking done by the client.

-The client MUST NOT send the same set of SCTs to the same server more often than TBD.

-\[ TODO: expand on rate/resource limiting motivation \]

-Refer to {{pooling-policy-recommendations}} for recommendations about strategies.
+Refer to {{pooling-policy-recommendations}} for recommendations for implementation.

 Because SCTs can be used as a tracking mechanism (see
 {{privacy-feedback}}), they deserve special treatment when they are